zuzkins/chakka/Readme.md

 to run it, simply type `./sbt container:start`

+to generate project files for IntelliJ Idea, start sbt with

+`./sbt`

+and in the console type the command `gen-idea`, then you should be able to simply open the Chakka project from within Idea

 Chakka was build for purpouses of "Why Akka" talk for [Lambda Group in Prague](http://www.meetup.com/Lambda-Meetup-Group/events/92289212)

 And is distributed under the terms of [Apache 2 license](http://www.apache.org/licenses/LICENSE-2.0.html)